THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ THE DISCLOSURE FOR MORE INFO.

 Another place in the Old City, Brick Box Hotel has a variety of rooms with different sizes.
 All rooms are equipped with a/c, perfect for those scorching hot Ipoh days.
 The free bikes are a nice touch as the city is easy to cycle around, letting you get to attractions around the city.

-Tune Hotel Ipoh
+Hotel Pi Ipoh

-The Tune isn’t located in the old city, rather in the ‘new’ part of town still less than a 10-minute walk to the hotel city.
+Located in the old city, rather in the ‘new’ part of town still less than a 10-minute walk to the hotel city.
 The hotel has a gym and a bar, essential items for some people in a hotel.
 You are also a short walk away from the Ipoh Parade mall and the large fruit market at UTC.

 Ecotel Hotel Ipoh